 However being an E-type lens, it lacks a mechanical aperture ring.
 If you want a tilt-shift lens with a ‘normal’ field of view, there’s the PC-E Micro 45mm f/2.8D ED.
 It has a closest focusing distance of 25.3cm which delivers the maximum reproduction ratio of 1:2, or half-size, making it useful for product and still-life photography.
 Meanwhile the PC-E Micro 85mm f/2.8D is ideal for portraits and product shots, but it doesn’t come cheap.

-There’s also the Laowa 15mm F4 Wide Angle Macro (£449-£499) for Canon EF, Nikon F, Pentax K and Sony FE mounts.
+There’s also the Laowa 15mm F4 Wide Angle Macro ($499 / £499) for Canon EF, Nikon F, Leica L, Pentax K and Sony FE mounts.
 This is an unusual 1:1 macro lens that works on full-frame cameras, but which also has a +/-6mm shift feature available for use with APS-C format cameras.

-Finally, there’s the Laowa Magic Shift Converter (£299) which is essentially a 1.4x teleconverter that enables Canon EF or Nikon F lenses to be used on Sony E-mount cameras with up to +/-10mm shift.
+Finally, there’s the Laowa Magic Shift Converter ($300 / £299) which is essentially a 1.4x teleconverter that enables Canon EF or Nikon F lenses to be used on Sony E-mount, Canon RF-mount or Nikon Z-mount cameras with up to +/-10mm shift.
 It’s an interesting option, but you only get aperture control if the mounted lens has an aperture ring.
-It’s best suited for use with the £899 Laowa 12mm f/2.8 Zero-D lens, with which it makes a 17mm f/4 lens.
+It’s best suited for use with the Laowa 12mm f/2.8 Zero-D lens, with which it makes a 17mm f/4 lens.

-With a street price of about £689-£749 depending upon the mount, the Samyang T-S 24mm f/3.5 ED AS UMC is the most affordable tilt-shift lens on our list.
+With a street price of about $629 / £689 (sometimes varying, depending on the mount), the Samyang T-S 24mm f/3.5 ED AS UMC is one of the most affordable tilt-shift lenses available.
 At its optimum aperture settings of around f/5.6-f/11, it compares very well with its more expensive competitors in terms of sharpness, which makes it an interesting option for enthusiast photographers who wish to experiment with this type of lens.

 It’s a full-frame optic with an architecture-friendly focal length of 24mm and it’s available in Canon EF, Nikon F, Pentax K, and Sony A or FE mounts.
 Whatever version you opt for, the aperture is set via a ring on the lens, with detents at half-stop intervals.